Kamal934/AnnaPardaan/README.md

 5. [License](#license)

 ## 🧐 About
-Annapradaan is an innovative food donation platform designed to connect donors, recipients, and volunteers.
-Our mission is to reduce food waste and address food insecurity by facilitating seamless food donations from businesses and individuals to those in need.
+AnnaPradaan is an innovative online platform designed to facilitate food donations by connecting donors, recipients, and volunteers for the efficient redistribution of surplus food.
+Donors, including restaurants and event organizers, can easily contribute excess food through the app.
+Recipients, such as orphanages and shelters, receive these donated food items, while volunteers assist with the delivery process.
+Through this streamlined approach, AnnaPradaan effectively addresses food insecurity and reduces food waste, making a positive impact on communities.
+Our mission is to minimize food waste and tackle food insecurity by enabling seamless food donations from businesses and individuals to those in need.

 [![Annapradaan](https://img.youtube.com/vi/YZE8RA6noig/hqdefault.jpg)](https://www.youtube.com/watch?v=YZE8RA6noig)